apache/forrest/etc/cocoon_upgrade/README.txt

     new "forrest seed" sites.

-12. Now do 'svn commit' for the changed/new files in forrest/lib and use the Cocoon SVN revision number in your log message.
+12. Now do 'svn commit' for the changed/new files in forrest/lib

+    NOTE: Use the Cocoon SVN revision number in your log message.
+    If you forget, then follow up with 'svn propedit svn:log --revprop -r ...'

 ------------------------------------------------------------------------
 Cleanup